akhlaqrifat/WSD_ECommerceBackend/README.md

 I am Md Akhlaq Rifat Rahman, candidate for Senior Developer Java position.
 This is an e-commerce application given as a test.

-Please run the docker file and after sucessfully running the application, you need to visit
+Please run the docker file usign these commands docker-compose build docker-compose up -d

+and after sucessfully running the application, you need to visit

 https://localhost:8087/swagger-ui/index.html